NashMiao/ontology-tutorialtoken/README.md

 As a tutorial project, we provide an example about how to provide a user-friendly interface for user to use ouer TransferMulti interface in ontology-python-sdk.

 ![transferMulti0](img/transferMulti0.png)

+As you can see, we provide a dynamic form in order to let user determine the combination of send account and receive account in a multi-transfer transaction freely.

 ![transferMulti1](img/transferMulti1.png)